The Product Strategy-Metrics Sandwich: How to Align North Star Metrics and Key Results

 The Anatomy of a North Star Metric

-NSMs are widely discussed, but how do you identify them for your specific product?
-I believe your NSMs shouldn’t be set backwards from a KPI dashboard but develop forwards from your Product Vision.
-If you have a genuinely user-centered Product Vision, your NSM should almost "automagically" flow from it.
+North Star Metrics are widely discussed, but how do you identify them for your specific product?
+Your North Star Metrics shouldn’t be set backwards from a KPI dashboard but develop forwards from your Product Vision.
+If you have a genuinely user-centered Product Vision, your North Star Metric should almost "automagically" flow from it.

-How the Vision of a digital fitness company can turn into a quantification of experienced value by their users
+How the LinkedIn's Vision connects to a quantification of experienced value

 The Levels of North Star Metrics